 ANSWER: Yes, the prohibition applies to participation as a speaker, panelist, presenter, or commentator in any activity or event funded, directly or indirectly, by a commercial entity, where the event is, or may be perceived to be, a promotional event for the sponsoring organization and/or its products or services.

-: I have been invited to give a talk at a symposium that is being sponsored by a drug or device company.
 The symposium has received the funding and I was asked by the symposium steering committee to participate and they will pay my travel, accommodations and an honorarium for my participation.
 I am not receiving money from the company.
 Is this allowed?

 ANSWER: Under the current COl policy, as long as the symposium meets the standards for a CME activity (industry does not pick the speakers, control the content, etc.), participation in the symposium is permitted.
 The revisions to the policy do not prohibit or change this.
 However, you must still comply with the University's outside work policy.

 ANSWER: So long as the Grand Rounds meets the standards for a CME activity, and neither is, nor is perceived to be, a promotional event for a company and/or its products or services, compensation directly by the company is not prohibited.
 However, please be aware that such direct payment is not considered best practice, may need to be disclosed under the University rules related to conflict of interest in research (GIM 10), and will be publicly disclosed by the company (pharmaceutical or device manufacturer) under the soon to be implemented Physician Payment Sunshine Act.

 ANSWER: If you can end the arrangement without undue burden to yourself or the outside company that would be the best course.
 However, you are entitled to fulfill the terms of the existing a11'angement but it may not be renewed or extended.